pyquil.simulation package

 do_measurement(qubit: int) int[source]

-Measure a qubit and collapse the wavefunction
+Measure a qubit and collapse the wavefunction.

 Returns: